lifeBalance/playground-js/README/babelify.md

 # Using JavaScript's new features
 In June 2015 the **sixth edition** of the JavaScript standard was finally published under the official denomination of [ECMAScript 2015][1].
 As of January 2016, the support for **ES2015** (aka ES6) varies among browsers.
 Not even the latest version of [Node.js][2] has full support for the new standard.

-The solution to this problem is translate the latest **ES6** code to the old and well supported **ES5** version, a process known as **transpilation**.
+The solution to this problem is to translate the latest **ES6** code, to the old and well supported **ES5** version, a process known as **transpilation**.
 There are several tools able to do that being the two most popular ones:

 * [Traceur][3]
 * [Babel][4]